San Diego Residential Lead Abatement Program (SDRLAP)

 What will these funds be used for?

 Lead paint is the primary source of childhood lead poisoning.
-Even small levels of lead in a child’s blood can do permanent damage including developmental and behavior problems.
+Even small levels of lead in a child’s blood can cause permanent damage, including developmental and behavioral problems.

-Funds will be used to abate lead hazards on properties and will not be used for home beautification.
-This program will do its best to match current paint colors, but cannot guarantee the colors will match exactly.
+The funds will be used to abate lead hazards on properties and will not be used for home beautification.
+This program will do its best to match current paint colors, but it cannot guarantee that the colors will match exactly.

 SDRLAP funding will also be used for education and outreach activities.